-- If we want to estimate the population mean μ we have several possibilities e.g. - the sample mean \bar{y} - the average y_T of the sample upper and lower quartiles - Advantage of y_T : Very large/small observations have little effect, i.e. it has practically no effect if there are a few errors in the data set. - Disadvantage of y_T : If the distribution of the population is skewed, i.e. asymmetrical, then y_T is biased, meaning that in the long run this estimator systematically over or under estimates the value of μ . - Generally we prefer that an estimator is unbiased, i.e. its distribution is centered around the true parameter value. - Recall that for a sample from a population with mean μ , the sample mean \bar{y} also has mean μ .
+- If we want to estimate the population mean μ we have several possibilities e.g. - the sample mean \bar{y}

+- the average y_T of the sample upper and lower quartiles - Advantage of y_T : Very large/small observations have little effect, i.e. it has practically no effect if there are a few errors in the data set. - Disadvantage of y_T : If the distribution of the population is skewed, i.e. asymmetrical, then y_T is biased, meaning that in the long run this estimator systematically over or under estimates the value of μ . - Generally we prefer that an estimator is unbiased, i.e. its distribution is centered around the true parameter value. - Recall that for a sample from a population with mean μ , the sample mean \bar{y} also has mean μ .
 That is, \bar{y} is an unbiased estimate of the population mean μ .

-13.3 Point estimators: Efficiency
+13.3 Point estimators: Consistency

-- From previous results we know that the standard error of \bar{y} is $\frac{\sigma}{\sqrt{n}}$, i.e. the standard error approaches zero when the sample size increases. - It is difficult to express the standard error of y_T , but it is greater than the standard error of \bar{y} , which is why we usually prefer \bar{y} as estimator. - In general we prefer that an estimator is efficient, which means that when the sample size grows, the standard error of the estimator approaches zero.
-And the rate at which it approaches zero is as fast or faster than other estimators.
-This means that for most populations y_T is inefficient.
+- From previous lectures we know that the standard error of \bar{y} is $\frac{\sigma}{\sqrt{n}}$, - i.e. the standard error decrease when the sample size increase. - In general an estimator with this property is callled consistent. - y_T is also a consistent estimator, but has a variance that is greater than \bar{y} .